eclipse-iofog/iofog.org/content/docs/1.2.0/getting-started/how-to-helm.md

 helm init --service-account tiller-svacc --wait
 ```

-Note that for AKE, we will also need to specify node selectors for Tiller.
+Note that on Azure Kubernetes Service (AKS), we will also need to specify node selectors for Tiller.

 ```bash
 helm init --service-account tiller-svacc --node-selectors "beta.kubernetes.io/os"="linux" --wait